JMarts32/Caso3/README.md

 @Maria Castro Iregui

-This is my repo for the solution of the 3rd project.
+Solution Repo for the third project.